 ● if the processing is required to protect our legitimate interests unless your interests or fundamental rights and freedoms prevail and require the protection of your personal data.

 Additionally, exceptions apply in such cases where we are unable to obtain your prior consent for factual reasons or where the processing of personal data is permitted or required by law.

 2.2 Legal bases

-Insofar as we obtain consent for the processing of personal data, Art.
+If we ask for your consent to the processing of personal data, Art.
 6 par.
 1 sentence 1 lit. a GDPR serves as the legal basis for the processing of personal data.

-The legal basis for the processing of personal data required for the performance, implementation of pre-contractual measures, or for the initiation of a contract, is Art.
+For the processing of personal data required for the performance, implementation of pre-contractual measures, or for the initiation of a contract, the legal basis is Art.
 6 para 1 sentence 1 lit. b GDPR.

-If the processing is required to protect our legitimate interests or the legitimate interests of a third party, and if your interests, fundamental rights and freedoms, which require the protection of your personal data, do not outweigh such legitimate interest, the legal basis is Art.
+If the processing is required to protect our or a third parties’ legitimate interests, and if your interests, fundamental rights, and freedoms, which each require the protection of your personal data, do not outweigh such legitimate interest, the legal basis is Art.
 6 para 1 sentence 1 lit. f GDPR.